You Only Forward Once: An Efficient Compositional Judging Paradigm: Experiments

 LAION-RVS-Fashion is a specialized fashion dataset, which inherently exhibits a significant domain shift relative to our training set constructed entirely on the broad and diverse SA-1B corpus.
 Despite this distributional gap, YOFO demonstrates remarkable robustness and adaptability when evaluated on fashion-specific recommendation tasks.
-As presented in \cref{tab:laion}, YOFO not only achieves strong performance but consistently outperforms the strong baseline jina-reranker-m0, even though it has never been exposed to fashion-related data during training.
+As shown in \cref{tab:laion}, YOFO achieves competitive performance and consistently outperforms all strong baselines—despite never being trained on fashion-related data.
+Notably, LamRA-Rank-7B (fine-tuned on Qwen2-VL-7B), despite its significantly larger parameter count, exhibits a ranking error rate nearly twice that of YOFO finetuned on Qwen2-VL-2B.
+Similarly, Qwen3-VL-Reranker-2B outperforms LamRA-Rank-7B, but still underperforms YOFO.
+This performance gap is attributable to the inherent limitation of single-score prediction paradigm in capturing fine-grained semantic relationships.

 This result highlights a key advantage of our approach: YOFO learns general-purpose judging capabilities that transfer effectively across domains.
 Crucially, it can be deployed directly in specialized subdomains—such as fashion—without any fine-tuning or domain adaptation.
 This zero-shot generalization underscores the model’s practical utility in real-world scenarios where labeled data is scarce or domain shifts are common, positioning YOFO as a versatile solution for cross-domain recommendation systems.

-YOFO also delivers substantially higher throughput than generative rerankers.
-This efficiency derives from YOFO’s single-forward-pass design: unlike generative or multi-stage rerankers \cite{ma2024fine, nogueira2019multi} that must process each requirement sequentially or in multiple rounds, YOFO produces all judgments in a single forward pass.
-Consequently, its inference latency increases only mildly with the number of requirements compared with generative or multi-stage rerankers, making it especially well suited to real-time, large-scale recommendation scenarios where both responsiveness and expressiveness are critical.
+Regarding throughput evaluation, throughput metrics for embedding models are omitted, as their embedding process is typically performed offline to accelerate retrieval in modern recommendation systems.
+Among the evaluated multimodal rerankers, YOFO finetuned on Qwen3-VL-2B achieves the highest throughput, demonstrating superior computational efficiency.

-Additionally, the YOFO-trained Qwen3-VL-2B-Instruct model attains the lowest ranking error rate—1.1\% lower than the model trained with Qwen2-VL-2B-Instruct—and achieves higher throughput, which we attribute to Qwen3-VL-2B’s smaller parameter count.
+Additionally, YOFO based on Qwen3-VL-2B achieves a 1.1\% lower ranking error rate and higher throughput compared to its Qwen2-VL-2B counterpart, which we attribute to Qwen3-VL-2B’s smaller parameter count.

 \newcolumntype{C}{>{ \arraybackslash}X}